watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-custom-service/custom-search-with-watsonx-data-milvus.md

 ### Get other connection details
 Here are the steps to collect other Milvus connection details from the watsonx.data console:

-1. Go to the `Infrastructure manager` page
+1. Go to the `Infrastructure manager` page.
-2. Click the Milvus service to open the `Details` page
+2. Click the Milvus service to open the `Details` page.
-3. Click on `View connect details` to view more connect details
+3. Click on `View connect details` to view more connect details.
-4. Collect the service GRPC `host`, `port`, and the SSL certificate
+4. Collect the service GRPC `host`, `port` and the SSL certificate.

 ## Step 2: Ingest data into Milvus
 You can ingest data into Milvus vector database either through watsonx.ai or by using custom code.